Bitcoin-Zambia/bitdevs-zambia/partners.md

 <ul class="partners-list">
   <li class="partner">
     <a href="https://bffbtc.org" target="_blank">Bitcoin for Fairness</a> — Supporting Grassroots Bitcoin Education in the Underdeveloped World.
+    <a href="https://anitaposch.com/" target="_blank">(Anita Posch, author, founder of Bitcoin for Fairness and expert on Bitcoin adoption in Africa)</a>
   </li>

   <li class="partner">